ramanshah/slack_standup_snitch/README.md

 `-r`: Dry-run the `standup_snitch` report to standard output instead of sending it to Slack.

+## Adding and removing users

+You can manually maintain `users.csv` or add and remove users with included `bash` scripts, which will create a file `users.csv.new`, show you the proposed changes, and prompt you to verify the changes before applying them.

+* `bash add_user.sh users.csv new_user_name api_token.txt`
+* `bash remove_user.sh users.csv user_to_remove`

 ## Philosophy

 I am releasing this with trepidation because I know it's going to be